-The main requirements of PUWER is for an organisation to ensure that the equipment used is suitable for purpose, maintained to be safe, not a risk to the health and safety of the users (or anybody else) and inspected by a competent person who should record the results.
+The main requirements of PUWER are for an organisation to ensure that equipment used is suitable for the purpose, maintained to be safe, not a risk to the health and safety of the user (or anybody else) and inspected by a competent person who should record the results.

 The Provision and Use of Work Equipment Regulations (1998) apply to anyone who owns, operates or controls work equipment.

-PUWER and its requirements apply to all personnel including employers, employees, contractors, and suppliers, irrespective of whether they are full-time or part-time and include temporary or seasonal workers.
+PUWER and its requirements apply to all personnel including employers, employees, contractors, and suppliers, irrespective of whether they are full-time, part-time, temporary or seasonal workers.

-Furthermore, the Regulations apply to numerous types of equipment and workplaces, whether you work in a factory, construction site, office, retail, the care industry, or practically any industry you can think of.
+Furthermore, the Regulations apply to all types of equipment and industries, whether you work in a factory, on a construction site, an office, in retail, the care industry, or practically any industry you’d like to think of.

 The regulations also apply equally to equipment that is owned or hired by a company.